Mayweather quashes rumors of McGregor fight

-LOS ANGELES: Floyd Mayweather has shot down rumors of a deal to fight martial arts star Conor McGregor, insisting he is content to remain retired.
+LOS ANGELES: Floyd Mayweather Jr. has shot down rumors of a deal to fight mixed martial arts star Conor McGregor, insisting he is content to remain retired.

-The 39-year old American took to his social media Instagram account late Tuesday, telling his fans that he wanted to set the record straight.
+The 39-year old American took to his social media Instagram account late Tuesday (Wednesday in Manila), telling his fans that he wanted to set the record straight.

 “There seems to be several rumors floating around media recently however, let the record show, there hasn’t been any deals made in regards to a fight between myself and any other fighters.
 I am happily retired and enjoying life at this time.
 If any changes are to come, be sure that I will be the first to let the world to know.”